Civic Orchestra of Tucson

 The COT provides local musicians with an opportunity to play in a full symphony orchestra.
 If you are a musician who enjoys playing symphonic music—and occasionally Pops music—we invite you to join us.
-We currently have openings for musicians who play clarinet, viola, double bass, or harp.
+We currently have openings for musicians who play violin, viola, double bass, tuba, or harp.
 Please contact us to learn more.

 Photo courtesy of Robert A. Suomala, Crowder Hall, 2010.